Backcountry Skiing Accessories

 We currently stock collapsable ski poles which are great for backcountry use.

-Prior's free factory tours are held every Saturday and Sunday at 4pm throughout the winter season!
+Our free factory tours are held every Wednesday at 5:30pm, and Saturday at 5pm throughout the winter season!

 Tours are approximately 40 minutes long.
 Please call 604-935-1923 to reserve your spot.